-Transcranial Magnetic Stimulation (TMS) is a popular treatment for people battling depression, especially those for whom other treatments have not worked.
-But can TMS therapy cause seizures?
+Transcranial Magnetic Stimulation (TMS) is a well-known treatment for people with depression, especially for those who haven’t found relief with other options.
+Can TMS therapy lead to seizures?
 The simple answer is: Yes, but it is extremely rare.
-Seizures are one of the potential side effects, but for most patients, TMS is a safe and effective treatment.
-In this article, we will explore what TMS therapy is, the risks associated with it, and who might be at an increased risk of having a seizure.
+Seizures can be a possible side effect, but TMS is safe and works well for most patients.
+In this article, we will look at what TMS therapy is, its risks, and who may have a higher chance of having a seizure.

-TMS therapy is a non-invasive treatment for depression.
+TMS therapy is a safe treatment for depression that does not involve surgery.
 It uses a magnetic coil placed on the patient’s scalp to create magnetic pulses that stimulate specific areas of the brain.
-These magnetic pulses help regulate mood by improving the way brain cells communicate with each other.
-TMS is often used when other forms of treatment, like medication or talk therapy, do not bring significant improvement.
+These magnetic pulses help improve mood by enhancing communication between brain cells.
+TMS is usually used when medications or talk therapy don’t help much.

-How TMS Works: During a session, a patient sits comfortably while a coil is placed against their scalp.
-The coil sends repeated magnetic pulses that can cause small electrical currents in the brain, stimulating areas that control mood.
-The sessions usually last 20-40 minutes and are conducted several times a week over a few weeks.
+How TMS Works: During a session, the patient sits comfortably with a coil placed on their head.
+The coil sends out repeated magnetic waves that can create small electrical currents in the brain, which help stimulate areas that manage mood.
+The sessions typically last 20 to 40 minutes and happen several times a week for a few weeks.

 Can TMS Therapy Cause Seizures?

 One of the most common questions patients ask is, “Can TMS therapy cause seizures?”
-The answer is yes, but seizures during TMS therapy are very rare.
-Studies have shown that the risk of a seizure occurring during TMS is less than 1%.
-This is comparable to the risk of seizure from many common antidepressant medications.
+Yes, but seizures during TMS therapy are very uncommon.
+Research shows that the chance of having a seizure during TMS is under 1%.
+This is similar to the risk of having a seizure from many common antidepressants.

 What Increases the Risk of Seizures with TMS?

-The risk of seizures from TMS therapy is very low, but some factors can increase the likelihood of this side effect.
-Here are a few situations that may increase the risk:
+The chance of having seizures from TMS therapy is very low, but some things can raise the risk of this happening.
+Here are some situations that might raise the risk:

-• Neurological Conditions: Conditions such as brain tumors or traumatic brain injuries can increase the chances of having a seizure.
+- Neurological Conditions: Conditions such as brain tumours or traumatic brain injuries can increase the chances of having a seizure.

 Your doctor must assess your medical history before starting TMS to determine if you have any of these risk factors.